Create and manage database connections

 db_connection_types.conf file lists the supported database types, driver parameters, and test queries.
 To override it, copy the

 db_connection_types.conf file under

 You can now fine-tune your database connection by editing its JDBC parameters.
-If the stanza name in the db_connection_types.conf in local is identical to the name in the same file in default, it will override its connection settings.
+If the stanza name in the db_connection_types.conf in local is identical to the name in the same file in default, Splunk overrides its connection settings.
 Consult your JDBC driver vendor's documentation for exact parameter syntax.
-The db_connection_types.conf.spec file will also help you understand the individual settings.
+The db_connection_types.conf.spec file helps you understand the individual settings.
 When you're done, restart Splunk Enterprise.

 Create and manage identities

 Create and manage database inputs